Geometric Lower Bounds for Distributed Parameter Estimation under Communication Constraints: Main Results

+Under a different notion of communication cost, \cite{braverman2016communication} proved a lower bound $\Omega(sd\sigma^2/(nk))$, \emph{without} the logarithmic factor $\log(d/s)$, under blackboard communication protocols.
+Moreover, under the above notion of communication and $\Pi_{\mathsf{SMP}}$, an upper bound $O(sd\sigma^2\log d/(nk))$, \emph{with} the logarithmic factor, was obtained in \cite{garg2014communication}.
+Interestingly, the recent paper \cite{acharya2020general} showed that an upper bound of $O(sd\sigma^2/(nk))$, \emph{without} the logarithmic factor, is indeed achievable under the sequential communication protocol.
+Therefore, Theorem \ref{thm.sparse} shows that the logarithmic factor is unavoidable under the non-interactive communication protocols, so there is a strict separation between the interactive and non-interactive protocols.
+The existence/non-existence of the logarithmic factor in constrained sparse estimation is an interesting research topic, and has drawn several recent attentions such as \cite{acharya2020estimating, chen2021breaking}.

-Theorem \ref{thm.sparse} improves over \cite{braverman2016communication} under a slightly different framework, with tight logarithmic factors matching the upper bound in \cite{garg2014communication}.
-We see from Theorem \ref{thm.sparse} that as opposed to the logarithmic dependence on the ambient dimension $d$ in the centralized setting, the number of nodes required to achieve a vanishing error in the distributed setting must scale with $d$.
+Ignoring the issues on the logarithmic factor, we see that as opposed to the logarithmic dependence on the ambient dimension $d$ in the centralized setting, the number of nodes required to achieve a vanishing error in the distributed setting must scale with $d$.
 Hence, the sparse mean estimation problem becomes much harder in the distributed case, and the dimension involved in the effective sample size reduction (from $n$ to $nk/d$) is the ambient dimension $d$ instead of the effective dimension $s$.

-The rest of the paper is organized as follows.
-In Section \ref{sec.blackboard} we introduce the tree representation of the blackboard communication protocol, and sketch the lower bound proof based on the previous representation.
-Section \ref{sec.geo} is devoted to the proof of Theorems \ref{thm.general} and \ref{thm.sub-gaussian}, where the key steps are two geometric inequalities.
-Further discussions are in Section \ref{sec.discussion}, and auxiliary lemmas and the proof of main lemmas are in the appendices.